c19p/c19/README.md

 For a step-by-step guide to what happened above, please refer to the [Getting Started] section.

 ## Kubernetes
-While the title of this README says "A Distributed Shared State **for Kubernetes**", it's actually not a must.
+While this README targets Kubernetes in its examples, a Kubernetes cluster is actually not a must.
 C19 can be deployed anywhere and is not tightly coupled to a Kubernetes cluster.
-We find targeting Kubernetes as most appealing to the community and answers most use cases.

 Please refer to the [Non-Kubernetes Deployment] section in the user guide to explore a non-Kubernetes deployment.